KT421/yarnover/README.md

 # Technical TO DO

-- Tip my toe into R objects to create a `pattern` object?
+- Dip my toe into R objects to create a `pattern` object?
 - Initial pass is very rigid and only works for established primitives and known formulas.
 Add actual math to support more complex shapes?